Sample Terms and Conditions Template and Examples

 It can also help you limit your liability in regard to some situations, which could reduce the likelihood of facing lawsuits or reduce the damages that you would have to pay should it be demonstrated that your user was aware and had agreed to your terms.

-When drafted properly, it allows you to maintain ownership and control over your website, products and services, and can help in maintaining a positive and pleasant relationship with your users as they will be aware of what constitutes acceptable behavior.
+PRO TIP: When drafted properly, it allows you to maintain ownership and control over your website, products and services, and can help maintain a positive and pleasant relationship with your users as they will be aware of what constitutes acceptable behavior.

 Not only that, it can address a lot of the questions that users may have and for which they would have reached out to you for an answer, effectively saving you time and resources.